openthc/sso/README.md

 ### API

+An API exists to query Company and Contact information as well.
+The API calls and data structures follow those outlined in the OpenTHC API.

+## Profiles

 An API exists to query Company and Contact information as well the directory of Licenses.
-See the [OpenTHC API Documentation](https://api.openthc.org/doc/#_authentication) for more information.
+See the [OpenTHC API Documentation](https://api.openthc.org/) for more information.

 ### SMS-2FA